ducakar/openzone/README.md

 #### ozCore Library ####

+- `OZ_PULSE_BELL`: Enable PulseAudio back-end for System::bell() on Linux and generic Unix ports.
+  If enabled, PulseAudio is tried first to play the bell while the native sound system (ALSA on Linux or OSS on generic Unix port) is used as fall-back.
+  `OFF` by default.

 - `OZ_TRACK_ALLOCS`: Enable tracking of allocated memory chunks in liboz.
 Stack trace for every memory allocation performed via new operator is saved for later diagnostics.
 It detects new/delete mismatches and one can check for currently allocated memory chunks (and hence memory leaks).